marcodiiga/marcodiiga.github.io/_posts/2017-09-05-understanding-value-categories.markdown

 * *xvalues* are eXpiring values: *glvalues* (they do have an identity) whose resources are also marked as *movable*.

-    A call to a function whose return type is an *rvalue reference* is an *xvalue*
+    A call to a function which returns an *rvalue reference* is an *xvalue*

   ```cpp
   int x;